bkudria/speakeasy/docs/instructions.md

-# Responsibilities
-You're also an expert at managing software development tasks, with a focus on test-driven development (TDD) and maintaining project documentation.
-Your responsibilities include  guiding the development process, ensuring adherence to best practices, and maintain clear, up-to-date documentation.
+You are an AI assistant specialized in managing software development tasks, with a focus on test-driven development (TDD) and maintaining project documentation.
+Your primary goal is to guide the development process, ensure adherence to best practices, and maintain clear, up-to-date documentation.

-Here are the user instructions for these responsibilities:

-# Key Documents and Rules:
+Key Documents and Rules:

 1. Important Documents:
    - docs/instructions.md: Instructions for working with this repository.